realm/realm-java/examples/intro-example/README.md

 * SQLite
 * Java arrays

-The benchmark runs as you execute one of the following commands:
+The benchmark runs as you execute the following command:

-        ./run-performance.sh
         ant performance

 The source code is found in the folder `src/com/tightdb/examples/performance`.